-- Creek Walk (6 and older) – Take a walk and cool off as we explore and investigate life in an Iowa stream.
+- Creek Walk (Ages 6 and older) – Take a walk and cool off as we explore and investigate life in an Iowa stream.
 Dress to get wet and wear secure shoes (no flip flops) Thomas Mitchell Park only.

-- Fishing (8 and older) – Learn about the different kinds of fish in Iowa, fishing safety, and casting.
+- Fishing (Ages 10 and older) – Learn about the different kinds of fish in Iowa, fishing safety, and casting.
 We provide the poles, you provide the bait.
 Must have adult to child ratio of 1:5.

-- Geology Hike (8 and older) – Through hands-on discovery, students will learn about Iowa’s geology.
+- Geology Hike (Ages 8 and older) – Through hands-on discovery, students will learn about Iowa’s geology.
 The will learn how rocks are make, the three categories of rocks and understand the rock cycle.

-- Geocaching (10 and older) – Geocaching is a high tech scavenger hunt using GPS.
+- Geocaching (Ages 10 and older) – Geocaching is a high tech scavenger hunt using GPS.
 Come learn the basics and try finding several geocaches hidden just for you.

-- Survival (10 and older) - Learn how to build a shelter, start a fire and even what types of plants are edible.
+- Survival (Ages 10 and older) - Learn how to build a shelter, start a fire and even what types of plants are edible.

-- Canoeing (12 and older) – Participants will learn about equipment, techniques, and have a chance to practice skills on the water.
+- Canoeing (Ages 12 and older) – Participants will learn about equipment, techniques, and have a chance to practice skills on the water.
 Jester Park and Chichaqua Bottoms Greenbelt only.

-- Archery (12 and older) – Learn the basics of archery by focusing on form and safety.
+- Archery (Ages 12 and older) – Learn the basics of archery by focusing on form and safety.
 We’ll cover eye dominance, archery safety rules, range rules, equipment, and proper shooting techniques using a compound bow.

-- Kayaking (14 and older) – Learn the basics of recreational kayaking from a PCC naturalist.
+- Kayaking (Ages 14 and older) – Learn the basics of recreational kayaking from a PCC naturalist.
 Participants will learn about types of kayaks, equipment, techniques, and have a chance to practice skills on the water. $50 fee and limited to 18 participants.